Skip to Content

 Sample Four Month Baby Schedule: 3.5 Hour Schedule

-With a 3.5-hour schedule, your baby can do 1.5-hour wake time with a 2-hour nap or 2-hour wake time with a 1.5 hour nap.
-Base the wake time on what your baby can handle.
-1.5 hours wake time will be on the lower end, while 2 hours is on the higher end.
+With this schedule, you can do a 1.5-hour wake window with a 2-hour nap or 2-hour wake time with a 1.5 hour nap.

 The 3.5-hour schedule also includes a small feed to hold your baby over as well as a short catnap to help her make it to bedtime without getting overtired.